 Penile device implantation: A device that helps straighten the penis during an erection is implanted into the penis to help patients with Peyronie's disease or erectile dysfunction.

 Penile grafting surgery: The plaque or scar tissue on the penis is removed and replaced with a graft of synthetic or biological material to correct the penile curvature formed by Peyronie's disease.

 Urethroplasty: This surgery can treat and remove urethral strictures.
 The surgeon removes or widens the narrowed section of the urethra, which makes it easier to urinate.

 Minimally Invasive Approach

-Our experts are trained in using robotically assisted and minimally invasive techniques that can reduce blood loss, reduce pain and speed recovery.
+Our experts use robotically assisted and minimally invasive techniques that reduce blood loss and pain and speed recovery.
 We offer these options when conservative approaches do not resolve your condition or health concern.